Six Months with a Corne Keyboard

 Using Google Cloud Pubsub for Batch Pipelines in Apache Beam

 Google Cloud’s Pub/Sub is a useful service that provides an asynchronous and scalable messaging platform that decouples services producing messages from those that receive and process those messages.
 When combined with Apache Beam (and/or Dataflow, Google’s managed version of it), you can quickly develop powerful batch and streaming pipelines for data-parallel processing.
-However, I recently ran into one slight hiccup - although Apache Beam has a built-in IO connector for pubsub, it only supported streaming pipelines (at the time of development).

 Tips and Tricks with Terraform's null_resource